Morocco's Islamists set for power deal with centre right

 Last year, the government agreed to implement economic reforms including the deregulation of many prices of staple goods in return for a two-year, $6.2 billion precautionary credit line from the International Monetary Fund (IMF).

-Benkirane said last month that the IMF had criticized his government for being too slow to enact the reforms, which will put a strain on households used to subsidized oil, gas, sugar and other staples.
+Benkirane said last month that the IMF had criticised his government for being too slow to enact the reforms, which will put a strain on households used to subsidised oil, gas, sugar and other staples.